 - Souvenirs: Prices vary

 - Godzilla for perspective photos: 15 BOB

 - Tips for the driver: at your discretion

-Choosing a Salar de Uyuni Salt Flat Tour Company
+Choosing a Salar de Uyuni Salt Flats Tour Company

-You can find horror stories online about deadly accidents on the salt flats and careless drivers.
+You can find horror stories online about deadly accidents during Bolivia salt flats tours and careless drivers.
 While traveling through Bolivia, we spoke to other travelers who told us firsthand accounts of their driver getting drunk and leaving them without dinner, only to reemerge midday the next day.
 This actually happens and your safety is at risk.
-As such, it is important to use a trusted company and not necessarily go with the guy who offers you the best deal.
+As such, it is important to use a trusted Bolivia salt flats tour company.
+Don’t necessarily go with the guy who offers you the best deal here.

 Whoever you book with, be certain to vet them out.
-Read their latest tripadvisor reviews to check for any incidents.
-Ensure the vehicle is in good condition and has seat belts for everyone.
-Before booking, have them review the itinerary to confirm the locations that will be visited.
+Read their latest TripAdvisor reviews to check for any accidents reported.
+Ensure the vehicle is in good condition.
+Ask (and insist) that the vehicle has seat belts for everyone.
+Before booking a Salar de Uyuni tour, ask the salt flats tour company review the itinerary to confirm the exact locations that will be visited.